Error signals for overcoming the laser power limits of gravitational-wave detectors: Astrophysical Impact

 This large difference in worst-case scenarios translates directly into a statistical improvement in the expected strain sensitivity of the detector, which is shown in figure~\ref{fig:QN_prediction} for the worst observed outcomes in 95\% of trials.
 That is, with 95\% confidence, the detector will achieve \textit{at least} the strain sensitivity indicated by these curves.
 Each case assumes the nominal A+ input power of 125~W and an effective injected level of 9~dB of frequency-dependent squeezing, as well as the nominal A+ thermal and technical noise contributions which are combined with the quantum noise curves calculated using \textsc{Finesse}.
-We find that thermal imaging of the test masses can enable up to a 34\% greater reduction of the noise floor in LIGO~A+, with maximum impact at the highest frequencies (which are quantum shot noise limited), corresponding to an increase of 11~Mpc in the sky-averaged detection range for binary neutron star mergers.
+We find that thermal imaging of the test masses can enable up to a 31\% greater reduction of the noise floor in LIGO~A+, with maximum impact at the highest frequencies (which are quantum shot noise limited), corresponding to an increase of 10~Mpc in the sky-averaged detection range for binary neutron star mergers.
+The relative strain noise improvement diminishes towards lower frequencies because the A+ detectors become limited by other, non-quantum noise sources which are independent of the improved wavefront control.

-Finally, figure~\ref{fig:performance_95_arm_power} shows the LIGO detector's projected performance as the laser power is raised beyond the nominal A+ arm power target of 750~kW, towards the higher power levels required for LIGO $\rm A^{\#}$ and Cosmic Explorer.
-Each panel contains two shaded regions representing the range of outcomes spanned by the best 95\% of trials in each of the two cases, with (orange) and without (blue) thermal imaging of the test masses.
+Figure~\ref{fig:performance_95_arm_power} shows the LIGO detector's projected performance as we repeat the analysis of figure~\ref{fig:interferometer_prediction} while raising the laser power toward the higher levels required for LIGO $\rm A^{\#}$ and Cosmic Explorer.
+Each panel contains two shaded regions representing the range of outcomes spanned by the best 95\% of trials in each of the two cases, with (orange) and without (blue) test mass thermal imaging.
 The left panel compares the possible ranges of input power required to achieve a given arm power, at 95\% confidence.
 The middle and right panels compare the ranges of possible squeezing and strain sensitivity outcomes, for a given arm power level, at 95\% confidence.
-Without the new inferential capabilities provided by thermal imaging, the probability of significant squeezing and power degradations grows rapidly above 750~kW, which is exacerbated by higher-order spatial modes becoming co-resonant in the recycling cavities with the changing thermal state of the ITMs.
-With the new wavefront sensing capabilities, the quantum noise performance of the detector is limited only by the intrinsic capability of the wavefront actuators to match the spatial profiles of the distortions.
+Without the enhanced inferential capabilities provided by thermal imaging, the probability of significant squeezing degradations grows rapidly above 750~kW due to the changing thermal state of the ITMs.
+With the new proposed capabilities, the detector's quantum noise performance is limited only by the intrinsic capability of the wavefront actuators to match the spatial profiles of the thermal distortions.